ParsaBordbar/Install-compile-and-run-on-Ubuntu/README.md

 Installing gcc/g++ compiler:

     sudo apt install g++
+How to compile the .cpp file:

+    g++ samplefile.cpp –o samplefile

 How to run the .cpp file:

-    g++ samplefile.cpp –o samplefile
+    ./samplefile

 ## 4. Rust